OlgaKuvs/game-rspls/README.md

 ## <div id="technologies">Technologies Used</div>

 ### <div id="languages">Languages</div>
-- HTML5 used to structure my website.
+- **HTML5** used to structure my website.
-- CSS3 used to style and add circular dropdown game icons to my project.
+- **CSS3** used to style and add circular dropdown game icons to my project.
-- JavaScript used to make the site dynamic, compare user and computer choices, analyze and display the result.
+- **JavaScript** used to make the site dynamic, compare user and computer choices, analyze and display the result.

 ### <div id="frameworks">Frameworks, Libraries & Programs Used</div>
-- [Diagrams.net](https://app.diagrams.net/) used to create a flowchart for the game.
+- [Flowchart Maker and Online Diagram Software](https://app.diagrams.net/) used to create a flowchart for the game.
 - [Google Fonts](https://fonts.google.com/) used to import Alkatra and Nanum Gothic fonts into the style.css file which are used on all pages of the project.
 - [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) used to create game icons and game rules image.
 - [Am I Responsive](https://ui.dev/amiresponsive) used to generate screenshot of different screens.